elastic/kibana/x-pack/plugins/monitoring/dev_docs/reference/indices.md

 ## Index Patterns

-Stack Monitoring indices will generally fall into to `.monitoring-*` index pattern.
+Stack Monitoring indices will generally fall into to `.monitoring-*` index pattern with some variation depending on collection mode.

-Though there are certain additional cases to be aware of.

 When using [internal collection](data_collection_modes.md#internal-collection), or standalone metricbeat collection prior to 8.0, data will be stored in dated raw indices following the pattern: